The holiday season may be marked by good cheer and glad tidings but it’s also the season for scams — especially for gift cards.

 1. Inspect Your Card Before You Buy

-2. Ask for a Card Customers Can’t Access
+2. Ask for a Card That’s Not on the Rack

-To be even safer, request a gift card that is secured behind glass or the cashier’s station.
-These are less likely to have been tampered with.
+Request a gift card that is secured behind glass or the cashier’s station.
+These are less likely to have been tampered with than those on racks in the store.

 3. Never Give or Accept Gift Cards As Payment

-Here’s what the Federal Trade Commission says on its website: “Gift cards are for gifts, NOT for payments.
+Here’s what the FTC says on its website: “Gift cards are for gifts, NOT for payments.
 Anyone who tells you to pay with a gift card is a scammer.”

 Report gift card scams to the FTC at ftc.gov/complaint.

-Although they’re less prevalent, online gift card scams are still something to be on guard against: Don’t open email attachments from senders you don’t know.
+Although they’re less prevalent, online gift card scams do still happen, so don’t open email attachments from senders you don’t know.

-The Department of Homeland Security recently posted this: “Cyber actors may send emails and ecards containing malicious links or attachments infected with malware.”
+The U.S. Department of Homeland Security says this: “Cyber actors may send emails and e-cards containing malicious links or attachments infected with malware.”

-Clark says gift cards present both hazard and opportunity, but the key is to be careful and do your due diligence.
+Clark says gift cards present both hazard and opportunity, but the key is to do your due diligence.

 “The one [gift card opportunity] that may be worth doing is where you get bonus money in return for getting a gift card, but know that the risk has increased and retailers have failed to provide adequate security to protect the purchasers of these cards.”